AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 ### Verify the deep link

-Now, when a user with your app installed opens a URL like `BusBookingSwift://com.adobetarget.BusBookingSwift` (or whatever scheme you defined) in the Simulator it will open your application.
+Now, when a user with your app installed opens a URL like `BusBookingSwift://com.adobetarget.BusBookingSwift` (or whatever scheme you defined) in the Emulator it will open your application.

 **To verify the deep link scheme**

-1. Save the XCode project
+1. Save the Android Studio project
 1. Rebuild the app
-1. In the Simulator, open Safari
+1. In the Emulator, open Safari
 1. Enter the url `BusBookingSwift://com.adobetarget.BusBookingSwift` (or whatever scheme you defined) into the address bar.
 If you have any difficulties, see the Tip section below.
 1. You should get prompted with a modal to "Open this page in "BusBookingSwift."
 If you have any difficulties, see the Tip section below.
 1. Click `Open`